Lindsay is a storytelling photographer specializing in photojournalism, portraiture and weddings.

 Lindsay's work has been viewed internationally in publications such as National Geographic, Time, People, Huffington Post, Newsweek, New York Times, Toronto Sun, Washington Post, Boston Globe, Aljazeera, NBC, CBS, CNN, BBC, MSNBC, CBC, Reddit, Buzzfeed, Womans Day, First for Women, The Guardian, The Atlantic, Esquire, International Business Times and many more.

-Based in Buffalo, New York, Lindsay is available for assignments throughout the western New York area as well as destination locations world wide!
+Based in Buffalo, New York, Lindsay is available for assignments throughout the western New York area as well as destinations world wide!

 How it Happened -

 As a little girl I would sit in front of the bookshelves in my house, looking through old family photo albums for hours on end.
 Without having many years to my name, those photos still somehow managed to serve as a vehicle to transport me to another place, one where I could feel what is was like to be present in that moment - living, breathing illustrations of times I cherished.
 At that time, my father was capturing these moments with his SLR camera and a telephoto lens.
 I loved the sound the shutter made as a picture was captured, the way the metal rings on the lens felt as they turned, and to this day I’m still rapt in these simple functions and the possibilities they represent.